OpenAI O1 is here – how will you use it?

 Take a deep breath and think through this step by step.

-This invokes a kind of reasoning.
+This invokes some reasoning.
 But why does it work?
 It comes down to the fundamental building blocks of GPT models and how they process information.

 Think, correct, repeat!